What Does it Mean to Study Adult Education?

 An adult educator typically has some education and/or work experience in a specific field.
-A degree in adult education builds upon their education and work experience, qualifying them to not only to work in their particular field, but to teach skills in that field as well.
+A Teaching & Education degree with a majors in adult education builds upon their education and work experience, qualifying them to not only to work in their particular field, but to teach skills in that field as well.

 Teaching in a postsecondary setting usually requires at least a college degree and strong knowledge of a particular subject.
 Your prior education and work experience often determine the specialties you can teach.
 For example, a person with a college degree in finance who earns a graduate degree in adult education may go on to teach university courses in accounting.

-Adult educators have sprung up in corporate environments as well, providing on-the-job skills and training.
-A company's human resources department usually oversees this position, often referred to as corporate training.
-Trainers provide professional development programs for employees encompassing a wide variety of job-related topics, ranging from general business concepts to company specifics.
+Adult educators have sprung up in corporate environments as well, teaching employees how to perform their duties.
+A company's human resources department usually oversees this position, often referred to as "corporate training."
+Trainers build and deliver professional development programs to employees.
+These may cover a wide variety of topics, from general business concepts to company specifics.

 Degree programs in adult education equip you to teach adults in the setting and field of your choice.
 Most adult education degrees are master's degrees or higher, building on more generalized education degrees and experience at the undergraduate level.
 Some undergraduate adult education programs do exist, however.

 Online degree programs in adult education have become increasingly widespread as working teachers and educators seek to boost their credentials without losing income by taking time off work.

 Associate Degrees in Adult Education

 Associate degrees in adult education are rare and focus primarily on the vocational education industry.
 They generally include courses in human behavior and adult psychology.
 An associate's degree typically takes two years to complete.